kenjohnson03/DelegationStation/README.md

 <b>"AzureEnvironment" : ""</b><br/>
 Can be set to "AzurePublicCloud", "AzureUSDoD", or "AzureUSGovernment" depending on the environment you are using.

+<b>""CertificateDistinguishedName" : ""</b><br/>
+Can be found in the Azure Portal under the App Registration -> Certificates & secrets -> Client certificates Will look under CurrentUser\my store for the certificate with the distinguished name.

 <b>"COSMOS_CONNECTION_STRING": ""</b><br/>
 Can be found in the Azure Portal under the Cosmos DB -> Keys -> Primary Connection String